↑

 A general purpose potting soil will work fine for growing money trees.
 But, they will do best in a fast draining mix that also retains moisture.

-If you don’t want to fuss with all of that, you can’t go wrong if you repot them using a bonsai potting soil mix.
+Try using a sandy one, then adding peat moss or vermiculite to help it retain moisture.
+If you don’t want to fuss with all of that, you can’t go wrong using a bonsai mix.

 Potting soil for money tree plant